naninovel/docs/docs/en/api/index.md

 Stops playing an SFX (sound effect) track with the specified name.

 ::: info NOTE
-When sound effect track name (SfxPath) is not specified, will stop all the currently played tracks.
+When sound effect track name (Path) is not specified, will stop all the currently played tracks.
 :::

 <div class="config-table">